Iqlast/HelloReff/README.md

-Free version is now closed — only for VIP users now.
+Free version closed — only for VIP users .

-If you want the script, just send me a coffee ☕ (your treat 😎), and I’ll send it to you.
+If you want the script, just send me a coffee ☕

 Features: